thedev132/hcb/dev-docs/guides/intrafi-sweeps.md

 ## Transaction Syncing to HCB

 Usually, we sync all of Hack Club's active bank account into HCB.
 However, IntraFi is the one exception.
-IntraFi unfortunately does play well with Plaid.
+IntraFi unfortunately doesn't play well with Plaid.
 Therefore, we sync IntraFi's transactions into this HCB manually.
 IntraFi provides a CSV export with the following headings: `Date`, `Account Activity`, `Amount`, and `Balance`.
 Each row represents a transaction and should be